 It’s always best to run a few tests to ensure, so wear your watch for a few days and nights and look at the Health app to see if the data is there.

-If your watch continues to have problems getting your heart rate or the data it outputs doesn’t look right, contact Apple Support or visit a nearby Apple Store for further assistance.
+If your watch continues to have problems getting your heart rate or the data it outputs don’t look right, contact Apple Support or visit a nearby Apple Store for further assistance.

-And if you have a tip we didn’t cover, please consider letting us know in the comments so we can pay it forward and share it with our readers.
+And if you have a tip we didn’t cover; please let us know in the comments so we can pay it forward and share it with our readers.

 Oh, we’re sorry to hear that your Series 2 sensors aren’t working anymore.
 If you haven’t already, try the following: